kasparthommen/kasparthommen.github.io/posts/sharpe-ratio.md

 This mean that **the Sharpe ratio is positive, but our investment has lost money**!
 This doesn't make sense, at least not to me.
-The Sharpe ratio should have the *same* sign as the overall return (which is negative as the prices goes from
-0 to 81), but it doesn't.
+The Sharpe ratio should have the *same* sign as the overall return (which is negative as the prices drops from 100 to 81), but it doesn't.

 At this point, you might object, arguing that I should have **compounded the returns** rather than simply average them.
 After all, returns are cumulative, and two consecutive 10 % returns lead to